 - Provide a Name and Description to Identify this rule on the Applocker rules page.

-Step 4 – Export Applocker Rules
+4. Export Applocker Rules

 Now, we can export the rules from Applocker.
-Follow below steps to Export the rules:
+Follow below steps to export the rules:

 - Press Windows + R to open Run Dialog box.

-- Right Click on AppLocker and select Export Policy
+- Right Click on AppLocker and select Export Policy.

 - Save Applocker XML configuration file.

-Step 5 – Deploy Applocker rules using Intune
+5. Deploy Applocker rules using Intune

 You can follow below steps to deploy Applocker rules we exported in the previous step: